Colorado-State-University-CMB/wrangling-genomics/setup.md

 This workshop is adapted to work on [CURC Alpine](https://curc.readthedocs.io/en/latest/clusters/alpine/index.html) for the graduate class CM580A3 at Colorado State University.
 All instructions that follow apply specifically to CSU users, and were determined in April of 2023.
 Some of the details may change with system administration changes.

-## getting an account for CSU users
+## Getting an account for CSU users

 You must have a valid CSU NetID and Duo two-factor authentication enabled to apply for an account on Alpine through CSU.